lihaoyi/macropy/readme.md

     ...
     collect(value)
     return new_tree
-new_tree, collected = transform.recurse_real(old_tree)
+new_tree, collected = transform.recurse_collect(old_tree)
 ```

-Using the `recurse_real` instead of the `recurse` method to return both the new `tree` as well as the collected data, as a list.
+Using the `recurse_collect` instead of the `recurse` method to return both the new `tree` as well as the collected data, as a list.
 This is a simple way of aggregating values as you traverse the AST.

 ###`stop`